 In 2009, MPC became an ENERGY STAR partner company under the U.S. Environmental Protection Agency’s (EPA) ENERGY STAR Program, representing a corporate commitment to consider energy efficiency and GHG emissions in all investment and operating decisions.
 As shown in figure 3, MPC is the industry leader in recognition under the ENERGY STAR Program.
-Since the program began, MPC has received 30 of a total of 39 recognitions awarded to U.S. refineries under the ENERGY STAR Program.
-This represents 77 percent of such recognitions—a very large share, considering MPC’s refineries represent less than 10 percent of the total U.S. capacity.
-Figure 3 below shows the ENERGY Star awards achieved by our refineries since 2005-2006, including three for 2013-2014.
+Since the program began, MPC has received 33 of a total of 44 recognitions awarded to U.S. refineries under the ENERGY STAR Program.
+This represents 75 percent of such recognitions—a very large share, considering MPC’s refineries represent less than 10 percent of the total U.S. capacity.
+Figure 3 below shows the ENERGY STAR awards achieved by our refineries since 2005-2006, including three for 2013-2014.

 As a result of our energy efficiency efforts, we have avoided emitting millions of tons of GHGs.
-In 2013 alone, our three refineries awarded ENERGY STAR recognition avoided emitting an estimated 830,000 metric tons of GHGs compared to petroleum refineries operating at the average efficiency of U.S. refineries.
+In 2013 & 2014 alone, MPC estimates that our three refineries awarded ENERGY STAR recognition avoided emitting an estimated 1.8 million metric tons of GHGs compared to petroleum refineries operating at the average efficiency of U.S. refineries.

 In 2010, MPC established the Focus on Energy Initiative to bolster our commitment to improving efficiency of operations.
 As part of this initiative, a team of specialists work to make energy-efficiency incentives more visible to operations and technical personnel at our refineries.
 The initiative has also identified medium- and long-term improvements for implementation, having completed dozens of detailed unit reviews and identified hundreds of projects and studies.
 MPC’s Catlettsburg, Kentucky refinery provides a clear example of the success of the Focus on Energy Initiative.
 In 2009, Catlettsburg began a multi-year program to improve steam production and distribution efficiencies.
 The refinery replaced six aging and inefficient boilers with two modern units, improving both efficiency and reliability.
 These efforts, combined with many others, have resulted in a 4-6 percent improvement in efficiency versus the 2008 base year.